CLSherrod/clsherrod.github.io/_pages/about.md

 I’ve penned down my business philosophy, dubbed the [Dolphin Entrepreneur](/dolphin-entrepreneur/), which you can check out in Social Capital Markets (formerly Conscious Company Magazine).

 ### Books & Writing
-Christopher’s books, [How To Create New Business Ideas Based On What You Love](/business-ideas/) and [Hiring Virtual Workers For Small Business](/hiring), provide practical guidance for those seeking to build a business that supports their ideal lifestyle.
+Christopher’s book, [How To Create New Business Ideas Based On What You Love](/business-ideas/), provide practical guidance for those seeking to build a business that supports their ideal lifestyle.

-He is currently writing [Unplug: The 3-Step Plan to Protect Your Body from Hidden EMF Radiation and Reclaim Your Health](/unplug/), a book exploring his experience with electronic sensitivity and how to live a balanced, low-tech life in an increasingly digital world.
+He is currently writing [Unplug: The 4-Step Plan to Protect Your Body from Hidden EMF Radiation and Reclaim Your Health](/unplug/), a book exploring his experience with electronic sensitivity and how to live a balanced, low-tech life in an increasingly digital world.

 Beyond books, Christopher shares insights through [blog posts](/blog), [reviews](/categories/#reviews), and [poetry](/categories/#poems)—offering real-world lessons on self-improvement, lifestyle design, and the mindset shifts needed for true success.